frack113/WAG/README.md

 ## :eyes: About the project

-[Windows Artifacts Generator][WAG] is a tool for creating malware's artifacts for detection testing.
+[Windows Artifacts Generator][WAG] is a tool for creating malware artifacts for detection tests.

 ### :question: Why